 In 2016, I became more actively interested in Tiki again and began to experiment with cocktails.
 This interest was largely sparked by my 50th birthday that was coming up in the spring of 2017, and the theme for the party was “Hawaii 5-0.”
 In December 2017 I relaunched the Search for the Ultimate Mai Tai as an Instagram account with the goal to post daily.
 After two-plus years of consistent posts on Instagram, we re-launched the Search for the Ultimate Mai Tai website in January 2020.

 Blog updates cover:

 - Rum and other spirits

-The episode from April 2021 covers the history of the Mai Tai, tips for the home bartender, and how to get an awesome Mai Tai at your local watering hole.
+The Rumcast episode from April 2021 covers the history of the Mai Tai, tips for the home bartender, and how to get an awesome Mai Tai at your local watering hole.
 And of course lots of talk about rum for your Mai Tai.
-We played a game of “Mai Tai or Not a Mai Tai” and the episode ended with the Rumcast’s signature Rapid Fire round of questions.
+We played a game of “Mai Tai or Not a Mai Tai” and the episode ended with the Rumcast’s signature rapid fire round of questions.

 Recently, Kevin has written articles, contributed cocktail recipes, and provided photographs for articles in Exotica Moderne magazine.

 - Issue 5, 2019: Photos of Zombie Village (article by Tiki with Ray)